-Employee discrimination in the workplace is illegal, here's how you should report it and how to find the best California Employment Attorney.
+Racial discrimination is also common in some California workplaces.
+Here's how you should report it and how to find the best California attorney for racial discrimination.

 California Workplace Discrimination Based On Skin Color Or Race